prachit082/Student-Management/README.md

 # 🎓 Student Management - Laravel 12

-A web-based Student Management System built with **Laravel 12** that allows administrators to efficiently manage students, their details, and academic records.
+A web-based Student Management System built with **Laravel 12** that allows to efficiently manage students, teachers, their details, and other records.

 ---